matthieugusmini/rift/README.md

 ## Installation
 > [!IMPORTANT]
-> For the best experience a [Nerd Font](https://www.nerdfonts.com/) installed and enabled is required.
+> For the best experience, a [Nerd Font](https://www.nerdfonts.com/) should be installed and enabled, along with a terminal that supports emojis.

 ### Homebrew tap